Driving and Ergonomics

 - Does the open door provide enough space to get in and out easily (without stooping or banging your head on the door frame; and without bumping their knees on the bottom of the dashboard / instrument panel and steering column)?

 - If the driver has to climb up and down to enter the vehicle cab, are the steps and handholds (or ladder and grab handles) located appropriately and designed to prevent slipping when if wet or snow-covered.
-If the step height is high (e.g., SUVs and pick-up trucks), does it have or can you add a running board?
+If the step height is high (e.g., SUVs and trucks), does it have or can you add a running board?

 Sitting in the cab